mihail gaberov

 Project Structure

 The project structure is quite straightforward, thanks to React and styled-components, which make this modular approach easy to implement.
 You can check out the project structure in my GitHub repo.
-Below, I’ll walk you through the reasoning behind the structure and explain the decisions I made for each part.

 • main.tsx: The entry point of the React app created with Vite.